 The Department for Market Information provides statistical and economic analysis of the trends in the European cinema, television, video and internet sectors.
 It also produces intelligence on the means of financing of these various sectors.

 This report focuses on the theatrical exploitation of European films outside Europe.
 It has to be kept in mind that the theatrical window is only one out of – broadly speaking – four market segments.TV, Video and VOD markets may also constitute relevant market potential for European films but...

-This brief provides an analysis of films programmed by a sample of 125 TV channels from 17 European Union (EU) countries for two seasons: 2011‐2012 and 2014‐2015.
+This brief provides an analysis of films programmed by a sample of TV channels in EU-countries.

 In 2016, the total legal on-demand services market size reached Rub 11.18bn (Euro 150.3m), a 32% increase from 2015 (in Rub).

 This report focuses on portraying the children’s TV channels in terms of market offering, performance and major players.

 Around one third of all audiovisual services based in the European Union (EU) are targeting other markets.
 Most of these were established in the United Kingdom.